Home Privacy Policy Feedback Link to us Site Map Forums

-Question: In Excel 2003/XP/2000/97, I'm looking for VBA code that will change the background color of a cell when I click on another cell.
+Question: In Microsoft Excel 2003/XP/2000/97, I'm looking for VBA code that will change the background color of a cell when I click on another cell.

 For example, if I click on cell A1, I'd like the background color of cell B2 to change to red.